OTRF/OSSEM/data_dictionaries/windows/powershell/events/event-600.md

 # Event ID 600: Provider Lifecycle

 ## Description
 Logs the start and stop of PowerShell providers.
-If the provider started is equal to <strong>WSMan</strong>, then it indicates the use rof PowerShell remoting <a href="https://www.defcon.org/images/defcon-22/dc-22-presentations/Kazanciyan-Hastings/DEFCON-22-Ryan-Kazanciyan-Matt-Hastings-Investigating-Powershell-Attacks.pdf">https://www.defcon.org/images/defcon-22/dc-22-presentations/Kazanciyan-Hastings/DEFCON-22-Ryan-Kazanciyan-Matt-Hastings-Investigating-Powershell-Attacks.pdf</a>
+If the provider started is equal to <strong>WSMan</strong>, then it indicates the use rof PowerShell remoting

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|